qhmu/QSDB/README.md

 # <img src="img/logo2.png" height="100">
  Quorum sensing gene database for archaea and bacteria, with a focus on microbes related to environmental engineering.
+The database is published in [Du et al, 2020](https://doi.org/10.1016/j.scitotenv.2020.144509)

 ## Introduction